prismatica-dev/OpenVapour/README.md

   <img src="https://img.shields.io/github/downloads/lily-software/OpenVapour/total.svg?color=ff69b4&logoColor=white&labelColor=&style=for-the-badge"/>
 </div><br>

+## Why use OpenVapour?
+For those not well inversed with internet piracy, not getting your device infected can be a real struggle.
+I have no idea how many viruses I must have downloaded as a kid searching for "free minecraft".
+OpenVapour aims to change that by making torrenting as simple as possible by scraping the results of reputable torrenting sites for you.
+No longer will you click on fake ad download buttons or download from a fake domain.
+The code is all entirely open source so you yourself can see exactly what OpenVapour is doing.

+With site specific bypasses and enhancements, OpenVapour is unchallenged in the safety and speed it provides to the user.
+Of course, you should always use a VPN when using OpenVapour, but we'll handle the rest for you- just make sure you have a safe torrent downloader such as [qBittorrent](https://www.qbittorrent.org/) installed!
+(Don't use uTorrent!
+It suffers from the exact same ad and tracker rigged plagues that OpenVapour avoids!)

 This tool is in early access!
 Please report bugs [here!](https://github.com/lily-software/OpenVapour/issues) Additionally, this is a 2 year old project of mine that I recently came back to and improved, there is definitely room for optimisation and as such it may run poorly on low-end systems.

 ## Torrent Search Engine